 No compaction will take place because of water being injected from behind the material trapped in the rings.
 This results in even the finest particles being able to inject in and displace a less dense particle of the same general dimensions or volume.
 Even extremely fine and flat particles with very large aspect ratios will inject in and be concentrated.
 At some point, the following situation will take place.
 The thin edge of the particle will be presented to the moving water thus offering little resistance to the water and a 90° thin edge of this same particle will be facing outward toward the area of concentration.
 When this happens at 60 forces of gravity, that particle will go into concentration like a bullet.

 Clay balls can be of several types but for our purpose here we can cover it by discussing the most common two.

 - The second reason concerns only the plasticene type of clay.
-At 60 g forces this type of clay cannot maintain its round shape on impact with any solid particles.
-Result is that these balls impact on the wall where they are flattened by the immense g force and are then abraded away by subsequent material flow.
-Clay does not affect concentration here as the injected back pressure water constantly dilutes the gangue at each ring, so the liquids to solids ratio is being increased as the gangue moves through the concentrator and no blinding takes place.
+At 60 g forces, this type of clay cannot maintain its round shape on impact with any solid particles.
+The result is that these balls impact the wall where they are flattened by the immense g force and are then abraded away by subsequent material flow.
+Clay does not affect concentration here as the injected backpressure water constantly dilutes the gangue at each ring, so the liquids to solids ratio is being increased as the gangue moves through the concentrator and no blinding takes place.